ralfonso-directnic/godnsbl/README.md

   -ip string
         Ip or domain to search
   -threshold int
-        The number of listed block lists before stopping lookups,0 for all -tmout string
+        The number of listed blocks that are true before stopping lookups,0 for all -tmout string
-        Duration string (5s, 50ms,etc)
+        Duration string (5s, 50ms,etc), stop looking up after this timeout period

 godnsbl --ip 8.42.77.170 --threshold 1 --tmout=75ms
 ```